-It works if your show is very popular with listeners.
+It works if your show is of high-quality and can be popular with listeners.

-Syndication is used across all media channels including the newspapers, where some of the columns are syndicated.
+Syndication is used across all media channels including newspapers where popular columns are syndicated.

 In the USA, The Steve Harvey Morning Show is an example of a syndicated radio show.